 So I’ve done my coding in NVivo ...
 Now what?

 A common problem researchers face when they’ve completed their initial coding is knowing what to do next.
 They know they eventually need to start writing, but they’re not sure how to get there from their coded nodes.
 If this applies to you, read on for some tips on moving forward at this stage of the analysis process – some of these are NVivo specific but others require a bit of old-fashioned brain work!
-For those of you that learn better by seeing things in action and being able to ask questions, we’ve also included links to some of our related upcoming online training courses.
+Note that this blog post refers to 'nodes' in NVivo – if you're using a more recent version of the software, these have been renamed 'codes'.

 Review your coding